Skip to contents

 fill = TRUE, fill.alpha = 0.1)

-# test contrasts
+# test these contrasts with multivariate tests

 linearHypothesis(dogfood.mod, "formula1", title="Ours vs. Theirs")